Homatropine

 Homatropine (Equipin, Isopto Homatropine) is an anticholinergic medication that is an antagonist at muscarinic acetylcholine receptors and thus the parasympathetic nervous system.
 It is used in eye drops as a cycloplegic (to temporarily paralyze accommodation), and as a mydriatic (to dilate the pupil).

 The related chemical compound homatropine methylbromide (methylhomatropine) is a different medication.
 Homatropine is less potent than atropine and has a shorter duration of action.
 It is available as the hydrobromide salt.
-Homatropine is also given as an atropine substitute given to reverse the muscarinic and CNS effects associated with indirect cholinomimetic (anti-AChase) administration.
+Homatropine is also given as an atropine substitute, given to reverse the muscarinic and CNS effects associated with indirect cholinomimetic (anti-AChase) administration.

-It is on the World Health Organization's List of Essential Medicines.
+Homatropine hydrobromide is on the World Health Organization's List of Essential Medicines.

+It is an antagonist of all five muscarinic acetylcholine receptors.